2025 Art Project

 • I’ll be keeping this up to date, but there will be periods of 1-2 weeks as I work.
 I’m so excited to share all this and upload all the pics.
 I’ve watched so many others and their projects, and I loved the updates.

 Below is some information on this project.
 Mahsi Cho to the Alberta Foundation for the Arts for this.
-This project will take about 6 months, all the pink cheyenne beads, and steel cuts.
+This project will take about 6 months using allll the pink Cheyenne beads, and steel cuts.

 My current research has been in trade beads and recreating vintage beadwork.
 With the help and knowledge of mentors, friends and social media contacts, I have been studying and researching into trade routes, our grandmothers work, learning Dene floral motifs and recreating traditional beadwork styles.